CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/_index.md

 {{%notice warning%}}

 Incorrect configuration settings in `grub` can cause the switch to be inaccessible via the console.
-GReview `grub` changes should be carefully reviewed before you implementation them.
+Grub changes should be carefully reviewed before implementation.

 {{%/notice%}}